The Fundamental Difference

 For hair loss treatment, various oral 1 mg finasteride preparations are available in Switzerland: Finasterid-Mepha Procapil, Propecia, Andropecia, and Biorga.
 As a topical option, Fynzur Spray is approved, specifically for mild to moderate hair loss in men between 18 and 41 years.
 [6]

-Specialized providers like orva also offer individual prescriptions in collaboration with pharmacies.
-These contain finasteride in various concentrations.
-They can also be combined with other scientifically effective active ingredients like minoxidil to optimally tailor treatment to your needs.
+Specialized providers like orva can also enable individual prescriptions in collaboration with pharmacies if a physician prescribes them.
+These may contain finasteride in various concentrations and, when medically indicated, be combined with active ingredients such as minoxidil.

 Conclusion on Choosing the Right Dosage Form

 There's no universal answer to the question of the right dosage form.
-The best choice depends on your individual priorities.
+The decision depends on medical suitability, product, benefits, risks, tolerability, and personal preferences.

 For more information, see our articles on Finasteride Side Effects, Finasteride Efficacy & Studies and Finasteride Prescription Switzerland.
-You can also start directly with our Online Quiz or learn more about Minoxidil as a complementary treatment.
+You can also start directly with our online consultation or learn more about Minoxidil as a complementary treatment.

 References